agriffis/arongriffis.com/site/_posts/2019-03-02-neovim-nightly-builds.md

 [Fedora Copr](https://copr.fedorainfracloud.org/) is a build server where anybody can build and share rpms, similar to [Ubuntu Personal Package Archives](https://launchpad.net/ubuntu/+ppas).
-You can configure Copr to use [rpkg](https://pagure.io/rpkg-util), which knows how to build an rpm from an Internet-hosted git reposistory.
+You can configure Copr to use [rpkg](https://pagure.io/rpkg-util), which builds an rpm from an Internet-hosted git repository.
 You can even set Copr to build automatically via web hook when you push to GitHub.

 The tricky bit is that most upstream repos don't have a spec file.
 So